SHoogland/shoogland-com/docs/2024/07-02-timmerdorp-ticket-shop.md

 - the demand was rising, a lot of people tried to buy tickets at 10:00 am sharp.
 The shop couldn't handle this, some double payments and mismatched tickets to orders occured.

 ## 2024
 Retry on kubernetes, some code improvements to prevent the issues from last year.
-I set up grafana log aggregation.
+And I set up grafana log aggregation.

 Problems:
 - Still some issues, the ticket count failed, we sold more tickets than intended 616 instead of the 580 max I had configured. (before changing it to 675 just after 10:00)
 - A small bug where old payment links could be used for changed orders.